Wu Xiuquan: Early life and education

 Wu was born on 6 March 1908 in Wuchang, Hubei, toward the end of the Qing dynasty, with his ancestral home in Yangxin County.
 While studying at Wuhan Middle School, he was active in the student movement and became a member of the Socialist Youth League of China under the influence of Chen Tanqiu and Dong Biwu.

 In October 1925, he was sent to the Soviet Union to study international politics at Moscow Sun Yat-sen University.
-After the 1927 Shanghai massacre, the Chinese Communist Party established its own military force, and Wu transferred to Moscow Infantry School to receive military training.
+After the 1927 Shanghai massacre, the Chinese Communist Party established its own military force, and Wu was transferred to Moscow Infantry School to receive military training.
 He worked in the Russian Far East after 1929.

 Wartime career

 Wu returned to China in May 1931, when the Communist movement was at its nadir.
 He enlisted in the Red Army and participated in the Long March.
-At the crucial Zunyi Conference in 1935, Wu served as the interpreter for the Comintern advisor Otto Braun (Li De), but opposed Braun and supported Mao Zedong's strategy, unlike other returnees from the Soviet Union who supported Comintern's orthodox line.
+At the crucial Zunyi Conference in 1935, Wu served as the interpreter for the Comintern advisor Otto Braun (Li De), but opposed Braun and supported Mao Zedong's strategy, unlike other returnees from the Soviet Union who supported the Comintern's orthodox line.

-During the Second Sino-Japanese War, Wu was appointed head of the Eighth Route Army's Lanzhou office, which he developed into a hub for receiving and transporting military aid from the Soviet Union for China's war effort.
+During the Second Sino-Japanese War, Wu was appointed Director of the Eighth Route Army's Lanzhou Office, which he developed into a hub for receiving and transporting military aid from the Soviet Union for China's war effort.
+Thus, he was granted the rank of Colonel.
+It was here, in late 1938, that Wu received Nguyễn Ái Quốc, the future political leader of North Vietnam.
 After the surrender of Japan at the end the war, Wu was appointed Chief of Staff of the People's Liberation Army (PLA) in the formerly Japanese-occupied Northeast China.
+In September 1945, to facilitate negotiations with the Soviet Army regarding the takeover of Northeast China, Wu Xiuquan was awarded the rank of Major General, becoming one of a few Chinese Communist officials to receive a military rank before the founding of the People's Republic.
+In June 1946, he served as the head of the Chinese side of the Changchun Branch, Military Mediation Office, engaging in a tit-for-tat struggle with representatives of the Kuomintang and the United States.
 He became Chairman of the Shenyang Military Control Commission after the PLA seized the city in November 1948, and a member of the Northeast People's Government when it was founded in August 1949.

+He also served as a member of the Northeast Bureau of the CPC Central Committee, Second Chief of Staff of the Northeast Democratic Allied Army, and the Principal of the Northeast Military Region Military and Political School, participating in the establishment of the PLA's first aviation and naval schools.
+During Mao Zedong's visit to the Soviet Union in 1949, he was responsible for security during Mao's transit through Northeast China, which was his last task as Chief of Staff of the Northeast Military Region.